Things to do near the Statue of Liberty

 • Tip: Arrive early for outdoor seating in summer.

-One World Observatory at Night
+One World Observatory at night

 Experience the city lights from above with evening hours at One World Observatory.
 The skyline sparkles after dark.

-• Distance: 18-min walk (1.4 km from ferry terminal)
+• Distance: 18-min walk (1.2 km)

 • Cost: From $44